Cajeta turnovers (empanadas de cajeta)

 Pierce the empanadas in the center so that it breathes, line them up on the greased and floured over-going metal plate

-5) Bake in the preheated oven (at 375 ˚F) for 45 min, or until they become golden brown.
+5) Bake in the preheated oven (at 375 ˚F) for 25 min, or until they have become golden brown.
 Once ready pull them out of the oven and, while still warm unstick them off the oven plate, sprinkle them with the icing sugar and ground cinnamon.